Clover vs Stripe 2026: Fees, Features & Best Use Cases

 Feature Comparison at a Glance

-The table below summarizes how Clover and Stripe stack up across key features:
+The table below summarizes how each platform stacks up across key features, with JIM included for mobile-focused businesses:

 This comparison highlights where each platform excels and helps you quickly identify which aligns with your business priorities.